-An airbag can kill or injure a child in a child seat.
+WARNING: An airbag can kill or injure a child in a child seat.
 Child seats should NEVER be placed in the front seats, unless the passenger airbag switch is turned off, See Passenger airbag on/off switch.

-Rear facing child seats should NEVER be placed in the front seats unless the passenger airbag switch is turned off.
+WARNING: Rear facing g child seats should NEVER be placed in the front seats unless the he passenger airbag switch is turned off.